10 Most Frequently Asked Questions About CRPS

 It will be important to find a clinic that specializes or has a successful history or treating CRPS.
-Ask your primary care physician to refer you to a pain specialist who treats CRPS patients on a regular basis.
+Ask a primary care physician to provide a referral for a pain specialist who treats CRPS on a regular basis.

 9. Can CRPS Be Treated with Medication?

-Yes, there a variety of medications that can help with the pain you are experiencing from CRPS.
-Since one medication is not necessarily better than the other, it will be important to get a proper diagnosis from your doctor.
+Yes, there a variety of medications that can help with the pain that is experienced from CRPS.
+Since one medication is not necessarily better than the other, it will be important to get a proper diagnosis from a doctor.

 10. Will a Nerve Block Help with CRPS?

 Yes, nerve blocks have been shown to be successful in treating CRPS; however, they may not consistently work.
-An patient's response to treatment depends on the individual and the variables surrounding their specific case of CRPS.
+An individual's response to treatment depends on the person and the variables surrounding their specific case of CRPS.